The Dangers of Flea Bites for You and Your Pet

 Tapeworms are another common danger of flea bites.
 As dogs and cats lick and groom the site of irritating flea bites, they may ingest a flea.
 If the flea has ingested tapeworm eggs, the eggs can pass into your pet’s digestive system.
 That can result in a tapeworm developing in your pet’s intestines.
 The worm’s sucker-like mouth hooks into the intestinal walls, where it continues to eat and grow.

-Tapeworms symptoms in pets include:
+Tapeworm symptoms in pets include the following:

 • Weight loss, even with normal food intake